CEC Rust for Embedded Developers

 Content

-The CEC Rust for Embedded Developers consists of six teaching units comprising six lessons each.
+The CEC Rust for Embedded Developers consists of seven teaching units comprising six lessons each.
 During the first two days of the course, participants familiarise themselves with the basics of the Rust language (Language Basics).
 Over the next two course days, students learn about the advanced features that distinguish Rust as a modern programming language (Advanced Features).
-During the last days of the course, participants receive an introduction to the key development tools (Development Tooling) in order to implement their own production-ready software project (Production-Ready Project).
+During the last three days of the course, embedded-specific topics are covered, and the practical projects are implemented.
+On the last day of the course, participants take a written exam.

 Block 1 (six lessons)